-However, there is a spiritual principle the Holy Spirit has given us.
+There is a spiritual principle the Holy Spirit has given us that we must remember.

 Do not be deceived, God is not mocked; for whatever a man sows, this he will also reap.
-Galations 6:7
+Galatians 6:7 (NASB)

-Yet, God is often merciful and we do not suffer.
-Recently, I had a friend who sinned by breaking the law and was potentially going to prison.
+So, when will God punish us if we do not stop sinning?
+He does not tell us.
+But that does not mean He will ignore our sin.
+I once had a friend who sinned by breaking the law and was potentially going to prison.
 We prayed for mercy and God granted it to him.
 Daniel the prophet tried to encourage King Nebuchadnezzar to stop sinning and maybe postpone his suffering.
 But the king did not listen.

-The king’s suffering was unavoidable, because God had already predicted it would happen.
+The king’s suffering was unavoidable because he refused to stop sinning.
+God had already prophesied that it would happen.
 But Daniel believed it could be postponed.

 It appears this is the result of an ongoing pattern of sin in the life of the believer — a sin he or she allows to continue in their life.
 Someone once asked, “What sin is this?”
 Well, the Holy Spirit never says.
 Why?
 Apparently, the sin is different for each person.